catinprogress/SOFT3202/A1/A1_TestCases.md

 - Expectation: Correct equal ranking for equally active contributors displayed.
 ## T11: Scenario: View specific ranking for valid repository with multiple equally active contributors for project lifetime
 - Expectation: Correct same personal contributor ranking displayed to other equally active contributors.
-## T36: Scenario: View specific ranking for specific time period with multiple equally active contributors for valid repository
+## T12: Scenario: View specific ranking for specific time period with multiple equally active contributors for valid repository
 - Expectation: Correct same personal contributor ranking with other equally active contributors within specified time period displayed.

-## T14 Scenario: Filter contributor rankings for valid repository with multiple contributors by specific time period
+## T13 Scenario: Filter contributor rankings for valid repository with multiple contributors by specific time period
 - Expectation: Correct contributor rankings for specified time period displayed
-## T15 Scenario: Filter contributor rankings for valid organisation with multiple contributors by specific time period
+## T14 Scenario: Filter contributor rankings for valid organisation with multiple contributors by specific time period
 - Expectation: Correct contributor rankings for specified time period displayed
-## T16 Scenario: Filter contributor rankings for valid repository with no contributors by specific time period
+## T15 Scenario: Filter contributor rankings for valid repository with no contributors by specific time period
 - Expectation: Error message: No contributions found for the specifed time period
-## T17 Scenario: Filter contributor rankings for valid organisation with no contributors by specific time period
+## T16 Scenario: Filter contributor rankings for valid organisation with no contributors by specific time period
 - Expectation: Error message: No contributions found for the specified time period
+## T17 Scenario: View specific ranking for specific project phase with no contributions in valid, non-empty repository.
+- Expectation: Error message: No contributions found for the specified time period.
+## T18: Scenario: View specific ranking for valid repository with no contributions.
+- Expectation: Error message: No contributions found.

-## T18 Scenario: Export contributor rankings for valid repository with multiple contributors in JSON format
+## T19 Scenario: Export contributor rankings for valid repository with multiple contributors in JSON format
 - Expectation: Correct contributor rankings downloaded in JSON formatted file.
-## T19 Scenario: Export contributor rankings for valid organisation with multiple contributors in JSON format
+## T20 Scenario: Export contributor rankings for valid organisation with multiple contributors in JSON format
 - Expectation: Correct contributor rankings downloaded in JSON formatted file.
-## T20 Scenario: Export contributor rankings for valid repository with no contributors in JSON format
+## T21 Scenario: Export contributor rankings for valid repository with no contributors in JSON format
 - Expectation: Error message: No contributions found
-## T21 Scenario: Export contributor rankings for valid organisation with no contributors in JSON format
+## T22 Scenario: Export contributor rankings for valid organisation with no contributors in JSON format
 - Expectation: Error message: No contributions found

 ## T23 Scenario: Attempt to access unauthorised private organisation